ayan-cs/rice-classification-pytorch/README.md

       |---Karacadag (3000 images)
 ```

+Clone this repository and extract the `.zip` file inside the Repo folder.
+Rest will be taken care of by the code.
+Don't forget to reverify the paths and other attributes inside the `config.yaml` file(s).

 ### Config File

 You can change the entries in the `config.yaml` file according to the configuration you want the code to run.
 I have used 1 configuration, which uses **ResNet-18** architecture.
 For other details, refer to the config file.